ziyueyanggg/DS_Challenge/README.md

 ## Oct 30 (yuesong)
 some exploration on how to read dbf, kml and other 4 files with diff extensions.
 Seems all 6 files provide same information. included a few quick-start example. delete whenever they become useless.

+to visually see the data
+1. open Google Earth
+2. go to settings to allow import file
+3. import .kml file
+4. great visual

 ## to do: